Towards a Unified View of Parameter-Efficient Transfer Learning: Experiments

 \paragraph{Is the story different when we use $0.1\%$ parameters?} In \textsection\ref{sec:reinter-prefix} we reason that prefix tuning is more expressive than adapters (attn), which, however, is not reflected in Figure~\ref{fig:position}.
 We conjecture that this is because multi-head attention is only superior when the parameter budget is small.
 To validate this hypothesis, we compare prefix tuning to parallel adapters when they add $0.1\%$ of the pretrained parameters.
 To ablate the impact of the composition function, we also report the results of removing the gating in prefix tuning as $\vh + \dvh$.
 We include the results of the multi-head parallel adapter variant (MH PA) described in \textsection\ref{sec:transfer}.
 As shown in Table~\ref{tab:res-mh}, the multi-head methods -- prefix tuning and MH PA (attn) -- outperform all others by at least 1.6 BLEU points when using 0.1\% of the parameters.
 Surprisingly, reducing $l$ from 200 to 30 only causes 0.4 BLEU loss for prefix tuning while PA (attn) loses 1.9 points.
 The gating composition function in prefix tuning slightly helps the results by 0.3 points.
 We highlight that the MH parallel adapter improves the single-headed version by 1.6 points, which again verifies the effectiveness of the multi-head formulation.
-Comparing at $r=200$, however, MH PA does not improve much, similarly to prefix tuning.

-Combining the results in Figure~\ref{fig:position} and Table~\ref{tab:res-mh}, we conclude that \emph{modifying head attention shows the best results when the parameter budget is very small, while the FFN can better utilize modification at larger capacities.} This suggests that it may be effective to allocate a larger parameter budget to FFN modification instead of treating attention and FFN equally as in~\citep{houlsby2019parameter}.
+Combining the results in Figure~\ref{fig:position} and Table~\ref{tab:res-mh}, we conclude that \emph{modifying head attention shows the best results when the parameter budget is very small, while the FFN can better utilize modifications at larger capacities.} This suggests that it may be effective to allocate a larger parameter budget to FFN modification instead of treating attention and FFN equally as in~\citet{houlsby2019parameter}.